 You should always keep in mind that most people have never heard of your brand or haven’t heard of you in a long time.
 On Facebook, one of your main jobs is getting their attention.
 Unfortunately, too many people dive in and focus on the bottom of the funnel only, says Bob.
 In turn, they’re showing the wrong ads to people who have no clue what the brand does.

 When advertising to an audience that doesn’t know you, Bob advises you to highlight a problem your product can solve for them.
 Indeed, in this situation, selling is not the end goal.
 Instead, you should focus on getting people’s attention.
-Fortunately, Facebook is great for the top of funnel advertising and is still relatively cheap.
+Fortunately, Facebook is great for top-of-funnel advertising and is still relatively cheap.

 What Can My Brand Do for You?